Swavi89/developer-best-practices/README.md

 ### 5. Laravel Naming Conventions

-> Following Laravel’s standard naming conventions makes your application predictable, readable, and easy to navigate for all team members.
+> Following Laravel's standard naming conventions makes your application predictable, readable, and easy to navigate for all team members.

 ***🏗️ Models***